Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * Filtering.
 * Uptime.

-This is by analogy with e.g. several TLS or website analysis tools that are currently available e.g. [@SSL-Labs] or [@Internet.nl].
+This is by analogy with several TLS or website analysis tools that are currently available e.g. [@SSL-Labs] or [@Internet.nl].